SoNothingMC/Cider_MinimalLogoTheme/README.md

-# ❗ WARNING
+# ❗ LEGACY SUPPORT ONLY

+**This theme only works on Cider 1.3 or versions below.**

+Starting with Cider 1.4, the default logo has been changed to what this theme was trying to achieve.
-This theme will NOT work on Cider version 1.4.0 or above.
+Applying this theme on newer versions will cause graphical issues on the Cider logo button.
-Fix coming next week.

----
----

 ## Minimal Logo Theme